Couples Therapy

 Let’s do this together.

-My job is to help you gain awareness of what you’re doing in the relationship (both productively and detrimentally) so you can get a handle on how you really want to treat each other and start creating behaviors that nourish your bond.
+I can help you gain awareness of what you’re doing in the relationship (both productively and detrimentally) so you can start handling yourselves and each other with more conscious care, and start taking steps that move you in the direction of greater health and growth.

 What can you get out of couples counseling?